-This statement has been aligned to the 4 nations IPC guidance and the content agreed by the members of the UK IPC cell.
-With membership from leads in the specialty across the 4 UK nations, the main role of the UK IPC cell is to work in partnership to agree the decision-making process directing the NHS in executing a command role during the national management of COVID-19.
+Our advice is aligned to the 4 nations IPC guidance; with membership from leads in the specialty across the 4 UK nations, the main role of the UK IPC cell is to work in partnership to agree the decision-making process directing the NHS in executing a command role during the national management of COVID-19.
 Each administration reports into the incident management team for their respective country.
 The cell is chaired by Dr Lisa Ritchie, Head of Infection Prevention and Control for NHS England/Improvement.
 Membership from other organisations includes Scottish Government HAI policy Unit, National ARHAI Unit Scotland, Public Health Wales, Public Health Agency Northern Ireland, Public Health England and National Ambulance Service.